How To Get Your Sleep Schedule Back On Track, According To Experts

 Avoid caffeine and alcohol before bed.

 According to Breus, caffeine and booze could be affecting your sleep more than you realize.
-Previous research has indicated you'll want to hold off on that afternoon cup of coffee, avoiding caffeine at least six hours before bed—if not more- to falling asleep isn't an issue.
+Previous research has indicated you'll want to hold off on that afternoon cup of coffee, avoiding caffeine at 2least2 six hours before bed2—if not more- to falling asleep isn't an issue.

 And as far as alcohol goes, Breus previously explained that it takes the average person one hour to digest one drink, so he suggests limiting yourself to two drinks, having a glass of water with each, and stopping drinking at least three hours before bedtime.